learn-co-curriculum/dsc-word-count-with-map-reduce-lab/README.md

 Add a filtering step to retain only words included in a list of stopwords.

-Stopwords can be useful for recognising the style of an author.
-Removing stopwords can be useful in regocnising the topic of a document.
-For stopword removal, we use the `RDD.filter(func)` again with a lambda function that uses a stop word list to extract the key value pairs for only the words that are present in the stop word list.
-Use a simple list as the one shown below:
+Stopwords can be useful for recognizing the style of an author.
+Removing stopwords can be useful in recognizing the topic of a document.
+For stopword removal, we use the `RDD.filter(func)` again with a lambda function that uses a stop word list to extract the key-value pairs for only the words that are present in the stop word list.
+Use a simple list like the one shown below:
 > ['', 'the','a','in','of','on','at','for','by','I','you','me']